-The Annexure referred to in paragraph 1 under "Report on Other Legal and Regulatory Requirement" section of our Independent Auditors' Report to the members of the Company on the financial statements for the period ended March 31, 2023, we report that:
+The Annexure referred to in paragraph 1 under "Report on Other Legal and Regulatory Requirement" section of our Independent Auditors' Report to the members of the Company on the financial statements for the period ended March 31, 2024, we report that:

 - (a) (A) The company is maintaining proper records showing full particulars, including quantitative details and situation of Property, Plant and Equipment; - (B) The company is maintaining proper records showing full particulars of intangible assets; - (b) These Property, Plant and Equipment have been physically verified by the management at reasonable intervals; no material discrepancies were noticed on such verification; - (c) The title deeds of all the immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) are in the name of erstwhile pre-demerged company.
 The immovable properties and transferred by virtue of BIFR Order No.314/98, dated 13th April, 2004.
-The immovable properties acquired subsequent to demerger are held in the name of the company; - (d) As per the information and explanation given to us and as per our verification of the records, the company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year; - (e) On the basis of information and explanation given to us, no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - (a) The physical verification of inventory has been conducted at reasonable intervals by the management and no material discrepancies were noticed: - (b) As per the information and explanation given to us and as per our verification of the records, the company has not been sanctioned any working capital during any point of time of the year; - According to the information and explanation given to us, the company has not made any investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year. - According to the information and explanation given to us, the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of grant of loans, making investments and providing guarantees and securities, as applicable. - The Company has not accepted any deposit within the meaning of Sections 73 to 76 of the Act and the
+The immovable properties acquired subsequent to demerger are held in the name of the company; - (d) As per the information and explanation given to us and as per our verification of the records, the company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year; - (e) On the basis of information and explanation given to us, no proceedings have been initiated or are pending against the company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - (a) The physical verification of inventory has been conducted at reasonable intervals by the management and no material discrepancies were noticed.
+However, the company is having the conversion agreement with M/s Tata Steel Mining Limited ("Vendor") and the company holds the stock on behalf of vendor for the purpose of conversion.
+During the physical verification of such stock by vendor, shortage of 9885MT of raw material was found on 27-02-2024, which was disputed by the company (Ref note no. 33 A (d)). - (b) As per the information and explanation given to us and as per our verification of the records, the company has not been sanctioned any working capital during any point of time of the year; - According to the information and explanation given to us, the company has not made any investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year.

+According to the information and explanation given to us, the Company has complied with the provisions of Sections 185 and 186 of the Act in respect of grant of loans, making investments and providing guarantees and securities, as applicable.